Charlie Greenhill

 Charles Dickson Greenhill (23 March 1902 - 14 August 1986) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).

+Greenhill played in the Carlton senior side in rounds four, six and seven in 1922, then played the second half of the 1922 football season with Brunswick in the VFA.

-Greenhill won the 1923 best all-round player award in the Upper Murray Football Association.
+Greenhill returned to Corryong in 1923 and won the 1923 best all-round player award in the Upper Murray Football Association.

+Greenhill then played in Corryong's 1923 and 1924 Upper Murray Football Association premierships.

 Younger brother of Carlton's Jack Greenhill.